yushixiu/Data_and_Code_MCrstFA.na/README.md

        (21) 'table5.R' main script for comparing the clustering performance under the MCFA, MCtFA and MCrstFA models by ARI and CCR;
        (22) 'tableS.7.R' main script for showing the ML estimates and standard errors for the best chosen model;
        (23) 'figS.4.R' main script for drawing the pairwise scatter plots and the marginal histograms;
-       (24) 'fig4.R' main script for drawing the BIC and ICL plots for the MCFA, MCtFA and MCrstFA models fitted to the CKD dataset.
+       (24) 'fig4.R' main script for drawing the BIC and ICL plots for the MCFA, MCtFA and MCrstFA models fitted to the CKD dataset;
+       (25) 'fig5.R' main script for plotting the profile log-likelihood function for equal nu in the MCrstFA model using the CKD dataset;
+       (26) 'fig6.R' main script for comparing factor scores between MCrstFA and MCFA, and between MCrstFA and MCtFA.

 ###### Note for Section 6.2 - Chronic kidney disease (CKD) dataset:

-Tables 4-5, Tables S.5,S.7 and Figures 4,S.4 just load 'CKD.RData' files in the './data/'.
+Tables 4-5, Tables S.5,S.7 and Figures 4-6,S.4 just load 'CKD.RData' files in the './data/'.
 The resulting Tables 4-5, Tables S.5,S.7 and Figures 4,S.4 has been stored in the './results/' subfolder.